 Many first-time visitors to Australia ask, Sydney or Melbourne?
 Having lived five years in each city during my lifetime and loving both, I have to answer Sydney.
 From an international visitor’s perspective, Sydney offers the most in terms of iconically Aussie experiences in a relatively small geographic area.
-While I don’t encourage anyone to limit themselves to only Sydney, in a BIG country with lots of ground to cover Sydney is an excellent starting point.
-Particularly if you have limited time to explore.
+While I don’t encourage anyone to limit themselves to only Sydney, Australia is a BIG country with lots of ground.
+Therefore, Sydney is an excellent starting point, particularly if you have limited time to explore.

 Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website at no extra cost to you.
 I only recommend products/services that I use and love, therefore feel comfortable recommending.

 Sydney Airport is Australia’s busiest and traffic in the city is disagreeable.
-Though the airport is located only 8km from the CBD, it’s going to take you at least half-an-hour to get there (on a good day).
-Taxis and rideshare services are available, but I would recommend bypassing the traffic jams and taking the train.
+Though the airport is located only 8km from the city, it’s going to take you at least half-an-hour to get there (on a good day).
+Taxis and rideshare services are available, but I would recommend bypassing the traffic jams and taking the train–it’s only a 20-minute ride to downtown.
 You will need an Opal Card to ride, as with all public transport in the city including buses, ferries and light rail.

 Where to stay

-Staying in the northern end of the CBD is going to place you central to many of the sight and activity suggestions I’m going to make later on in this post.
-There you have easy access to the train network and light rail to get you around.
+Staying in the northern end of the CBD (a common acronym we use for Central Business District i.e. downtown) is going to place you central to many of the sights and activities I mention in this post.
+Somewhere between Hyde Park and Wynyard Station is most ideal.
+From there you can reach much of the city on foot and will have easy access to trains, light rail, buses and ferries to get you further afield.